NSO-developer/nso-gitbook/development/core-concepts/transactions.md

 <figure><img src="../../.gitbook/assets/deepdive-trans-phases.png" alt="" width="375"><figcaption><p>Typical Transaction Phases</p></figcaption></figure>

 There are also two types of locks involved with the transaction that are of interest to the NSO developer; the service write lock and the transaction lock.
-The latter is an exclusive (global) lock, required to serialize transactions, while the former is a per-service-type lock for serializing services that cannot be run in parallel.
-See [Scaling and Performance Optimization](../advanced-development/scaling-and-performance-optimization.md) for more details and their impact on performance.
+Transaction lock is an exclusive (global) lock that is required to serialize all the transactions in NSO (e.g. to check for conflicts, persist data to disk etc.).
+[NSO Concurrency Model](nso-concurrency-model.md) provides details on conflict checking and [Scaling and Performance Optimization](../advanced-development/scaling-and-performance-optimization.md) a discussion of the lock's impact on performance.

+Service lock is a per-service-type lock for serializing services to minimize conflicts.
+See [Services Deep Dive](../advanced-development/developing-services/services-deep-dive.md) to learn more.

 {% hint style="info" %}
 Note that transaction lock is distinct from [global running-datastore locks](../../administration/advanced-topics/locks.md), which are managed by the client agents and not tied to the transaction lifetime.
 For example, a NETCONF client can acquire a global lock via `lock` operation without starting a transaction.